yjl450/networking-project/HOWTO.md

     yarn # install dependencies
     yarn build

-This requires Node.js and a package manager, yarn of npm.
+This requires Node.js and a package manager, yarn or npm.